RealistAI/github_best_practices/best_practices.md

 ### Why you use it

-you use it because this is the only way to push your changes to GitHub.
+you use it because this is the only way to push your changes to GitHub.<br>

 ## git commit -m <message_explaining_changes>
 ### What it does